 Are TREY’s service offices open?

-Is the TREY office working?
+Is TREY’s office staff working?

-Where can I find more information on the university’s guidelines about the coronavirus?
+Where can I find more information on the University’s guidelines about the coronavirus?

 Face mask recommendation

 Strong face mask recommendation in all university community’s facilities unless you are alone in the space.
 You can pick up two masks per person funded by the University from the service offices as long as there are masks.

 What do the restrictions on facilities mean for the student association facilities?

 Staying in guild, club and subject association facilities is not possible but mandatory board activities may be carried out and items may be collected as long as the safety precautions are observed.
 The guideline is constantly reviewed as the corona situation changes.

 Is it possible for students to book university facilities?

 The study spaces and computer labs remain open, but their capacity is limited to 10.
 Possible working in campuses must be carried out in accordance with safety distances, gathering restrictions and hygiene requirements.
 You can ask more information on reservation of university’s facilities from the facilities services.